-- 1 The Global Engagement Fellowship, or GEF, supports UNC Chapel Hill students to conduct international social-justice oriented summer projects.
-The Fellowship provides resources to support students in summer global experiences that are enriching for them and for the communities they visit.
+- 0.1 The Global Engagement Fellowship, or GEF, supports UNC Chapel Hill students to conduct international social-justice oriented summer projects.
+The Fellowship provides resources to support students with summer global experiences that are enriching for them and for the communities they visit.

-GEF supports undergraduate and graduate students (student teams eligible) working with grassroots organizations and communities abroad.
+GEF supports undergraduates, graduates, and student teams working with grassroots organizations and communities abroad.
 GEF targets students who may not otherwise have the means to afford a global experience.
 Students design their own service projects and can apply in the spring.
 The number and amount of awards will depend on the students’ proposed budgets.
 Students may receive up to $2,500.
-The average number of recipients is four per year.
+The average number of recipients is six per year.

 This fellowship also prioritizes applicants who are considering the ethical implications of their project and who are dedicated to engaging in preparation and training events before departure.
 Recipients will be asked to attend Campus Y Global Circle Workshops, Global Speaker Series events, and UNC’s GO!
 (Global Orientation on Culture and Ethics.)

 The Campus Y puts together an internal selection committee, made up of staff and student leaders who have knowledge and experience in global projects.
 This team undergoes an internal selection process and interviews with the candidates.
 The committee considers the following when deciding whether to grant the fellowship:

 • Project description – Proposal clearly details the goals and activities planned.

 • Feasibility – Time frame and project goals are clear, realistic, and feasible.

 • Community partnership with community based organization / group – Community partner was

 consulted and is an active participant in the project planning.